dalexscully/reading-notes/README.md

 - Keep going don't give up!
 - Believe in yourself for life is a marathon not a sprint.
-- We all start for level zero and gradually growth.
+- We all start for level zero and gradually grow.

 Link to my github profile: [https://github.com/dalexscully](url)